stefanspringer1/swift-package-manager/Documentation/Usage.md

-The tools version declares the minimum version of the Swift tools required to use the package, determines what version of the PackageDescription API should be used in the `Package.swift` manifest, and determines which Swift language compatibility version should be used to parse the `Package.swift` manifest.
+The tools version declares the minimum version of the Swift tools required to use the package, determines what version of the PackageDescription API should be used in the `Composition.swift` manifest, and determines which Swift language compatibility version should be used to parse the `Composition.swift` manifest.

 When resolving package dependencies, if the version of a dependency that would normally be chosen specifies a Swift tools version which is greater than the